Paranormal Activity: The Ghost Dimension: Production

+Paranormal Activity: The Ghost Dimension was directed by Gregory Plotkin in his directorial debut, and written by Jason Harry Pagan, Andrew Deutschman, Adam Robitel, and Gavin Heffernan.
+Plotkin served as the editor for the second, third, fourth, and fifth films.

+Cinematographer John Rutland gave the actors Sony PMW-200 camcorders for first-person filming, used a Sony NEX-FS700 built to look like a large shoulder-mount camera as a set piece and to film specific scares, and used several Sony a7S cameras for low-light "surveillance" footage.

 Industrial Light & Magic created the 3D visual effects, especially for the creation of the Tobi demon.

 Marketing

 A teaser trailer was released on June 22, and promotional stills were released afterwards.
 The official first trailer was released the following day at midnight.